Thursday, July 24, 2014

 ©Cannes Film Festival, 2014

-Winner of the Ecumenical Jury Prize at Cannes Film Festival this year.
-Timbuktu is a city in chaos, ruled by religious fundamentalists group that forbids music and laughter.
+Winner of the Ecumenical Jury Prize at the Cannes Film Festival this year.
+Timbuktu is a city in chaos, ruled by a religious fundamentalist group that forbids music and laughter.
 People, especially women, must learn to survive extreme circumstances.

 15. Leviathan (Russia).
 Dec 31, 2014.